Continuous-Collision-Detection/Exact-Root-Parity-CCD/README.md

 6. Run the simulation with the shifted meshes, using our CCD algorithm.

+In this way, during the simulation, the meshes are shifted to another place, but the root-parity counting of CCD will be exact.
+Although our algorithm cannot give exact collision detection results, but it still makes sure collision free in the begining and the end of each time step.
+It means if the step lengths are properly small, our algorithm will not miss collisions.

-To have a better understand, or to get more details of our Tight-Inclusion CCD algorithm, please refer to our paper.
+To have a better understand, or to get more details of our Exact Root Parity CCD algorithm, please refer to our paper.